Hasibul294/health-care-with-react-firebase/README.md

-# H. Hostpital
+# H. Hospital

-Recently This is a very good hospital all over the world.
 A hospital is a health care institution providing patient treatment with specialized medical and nursing staff and medical equipment
 The best-known type of hospital is the general hospital.
-So we are also a health care hospital.
+Recently This is a very good hospital all over the world.
+We achieve so many success.
+We are also a health care hospital.

 ## Features

 - Provide World class Treatment.
 - Best Doctors and Specialist.
 - Latest Machine and Technology.
-- Full Moduler Operation Theatre.
+- Full Modular Operation Theatre.
 - 24/7 Hours Services.

 ## Demo